Why is it important?

-Back in July 2016, Google said they found over 130 trillion documents (opens in a new tab), and it’s safe to say that since then, that amount of documents has increased massively.
+Back in July 2016, Google said they (opens in a new tab), and it’s safe to say that since then, that amount of documents has increased massively.

 Google simply doesn’t have the capacity to render all of these pages.
 They don’t even have the capacity to crawl all of these pages—which is why every website has an assigned crawl budget.